Tensegritics/ClojureDart/doc/flutter-quick-start.md

 ## 10. Enjoy!

- When you edit your cljd file, always follow these steps:
+ When you edit your cljd file (watcher re-compiles cljd files), always follow these steps:
- 1. press enter in the terminal tied to the ClojureDart "watcher",
- 2. press R in the terminal tied to the flutter cli to restart the app.
+ 1. press R in the terminal tied to the flutter cli to restart the app.